kubedb/docs/docs/guides/proxysql/backends/mariadb-galera/index.md

 8 rows in set (0.002 sec)
 ```

-Here we can see that all the nodes of our MariaDB Galera cluster has been set to the writer(hg:2) hostgroup and to the reader(hg:3) hostgroup.
-Since `max_writers` is set to `1`, only `mariadb-galera-2` is `ONLINE` from  hostgroup 2, other nodes are `SHUNNED`.
+Here we can see that all the nodes of our MariaDB Galera cluster have been set to the writer(hg:2) hostgroup and to the reader(hg:3) hostgroup.
+Since `max_writers` is set to `1`, only `mariadb-galera-2` is `ONLINE` from hostgroup 2, other two Galera nodes are placed into the writer(hg:2) hostgroup but marked `SHUNNED` because only one writer is permitted.

 Let's check the mysql_users table.